WMSV

-WMSV FM 91.1 is a radio station in Starkville, Mississippi located on the campus of Mississippi State University.
+WMSV (91.1 FM) is a radio station in Starkville, Mississippi located on the campus of Mississippi State University.

 History

 Prior to WMSV, Mississippi State had a student-run radio station, WMSB, which went off the air permanently at the end of the spring semester of 1986.
 WMSB was a low-power FM station with studios on the top floor of Lee Hall.
 Marketed as "The Radio," the station's 10-watt, FM signal barely extended past the boundaries of the campus.